Compact Dynamical Foliations: Compact Foliations

 \begin{proof} We use the following result of A. Haefliger (Theorem 3.2 in \cite{VarFeu}).

-\begin{theoremsn} Let $\F$ be a $\mathcal{C}^{1,0}$ compact codimension one foliation on a (not necessarily compact) manifold $V$ that integrates a continuous bundle $E$.
-Then the saturation of a compact set is compact. \end{theoremsn} By Prop. \ref{unifcompeqhaus} it follows that in this case each leaf of $\F$ has finite holonomy.
-Furthermore, since the holonomy maps are represented by local homeomorphisms of $\mathbb{R}$, one can show that every holonomy group has order at most two, and in fact has order two precisely when it contains an element which changes the orientation of $\mathbb{R}$.
+\begin{theorem} Let $\F$ be a $\mathcal{C}^{1,0}$ compact codimension one foliation on a (not necessarily compact) manifold $V$ that is tangent to a continuous sub-bundle of $TV$.
+Then the saturation of any compact set is compact. \end{theorem} By Prop. \ref{unifcompeqhaus} it follows that in this case each leaf of $\F$ has finite holonomy.
+Furthermore, since the holonomy maps are represented by local homeomorphisms of $\mathbb{R}$, one can show that every holonomy group has order at most two, and in fact has order two precisely when it contains an element which reverses the orientation of $\mathbb{R}$.

 Take $x\in M$ and apply Haefliger's Theorem to the foliations $\Fc|\Wcs{x}$ and $\Fc|\Wcu{x}$ to conclude that $G_x^s,G^u_x $ are finite.
 Part (1) of the statement follows then by Proposition \ref{producto}.
 Part (2) follows exactly as in Section 2.4 of \cite{Tranph}. \end{proof}